 Max Plank (1858 – 1947) German theoretical physicist who contributed to the development of Quantum Mechanics.
 Awarded the Nobel Prize in Physics in 1918.

-Ernest Rutherford (1871 – 1937) New Zealand born British physicist / Chemist.
-Rutherford was awarded Nobel Prize for Chemistry in 1908 for his work into radioactivity and disintegration of elements.
+Ernest Rutherford (1871 – 1937) New Zealand-born British physicist / Chemist.
+In 1908, Rutherford was awarded the Nobel Prize in Chemistry for his work into radioactivity and disintegration of elements.
 In 1917, credited with being the first person to split the atom, discovering the proton.